WildBeavers/terraform-aws-ec2-instance/docs/user/variables.md

 ## volume_tags

-Description: A mapping of tags that are assigned to all volume.
+Description: A mapping of tags that are assigned to all volumes.

 Type: `map(string)`

 Default: `{}`